emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 [](#teap-tlv-format).
 Phase 2 MUST always end with a Crypto-Binding TLV exchange described in [](#crypto-binding-tlv) and a protected termination exchange described in [](#protected-termination).

+If the peer is not authenticated in Phase 1, the TEAP peer SHOULD send one or more Identity-Hint TLVs ([](#identity-hint-tlv) as soon as the TLS connection has been established.
+This information lets the TEAP server choose an authentication type which is appropriate for that identity.
+When the TEAP peer does not provide an Identity-Hint TLV, the TEAP server does not know which inner method is supported by the peer.
+It must necessarily choose an inner method, and propose it to the peer, which may reject that inner method.
+The result will be that the peer fails to authenticate, and fails to obtain network access.

 The TLV exchange includes the execution of zero or more inner methods within the protected tunnel as described in [](#inner-eap)